getwarped/warpdrive/docs/getting-started.rst

 If not using Django but some other Python web framework, or even a simple WSGI ``hello world`` application, then how you use ``warpdrive`` is exactly the same.
-You therefore have only one set of commands to remember if using different Python web frameworks at different times.
+You therefore have only one set of commands to remember if using different Python web frameworks at different times as the special steps will be captured by the action hooks.

 Building an image for Docker
 ----------------------------